Pivot Table Count Unique (Table of Contents)

 Click on the OK button, and that’s it.
 We will have a blank pivot table, as shown in the screenshot below:

-Step 9: Under Pivot Table Fields, select Item under Rows and Destination Country under the Values section as shown below.
+Step 9: Under Pivot Table Fields, select Item under Rows and Destination Country under the Values section below.
 You can do this by dragging and dropping fields with the mentioned name under the respective tabular section.

-Step 10: Right-click on Count of Destination Country Column, and you will see a list of options as shown below.
+Step 10: Right-click on the Count of Destination Country Column, and you will see a list of options as shown below.
 Select the Value Field Settings… option out of those.

 However, it should not be like this; we need unique distinct values to be counted for the Destination Country column.
 To achieve this, you need to do something.